D3vil0p3r/cookey/README.md

 Keep attention!
 ----
 The "Import" features does still not work.
-Some browsers store cookies in encrypted ways so the results will be encrypted but the user can search for online programs to encrypt them.
+Some browsers store cookies in encrypted way so the results will be encrypted but the user can search for online programs to decrypt them.